 To ensure that the environmental or social characteristics promoted by the Portfolio can be attained, the Portfolio will not invest in securities issued by issuers whose activities breach, or are not consistent with, the Neuberger Berman Controversial Weapons Policy and the Neuberger Berman Thermal Coal Involvement Policy.
-The Portfolio is phasing out its exposure to thermal coal and currently prohibits investment in securities issued by issuers that derive more than 10% of revenue from thermal coal mining or are expanding new thermal coal power generation, as determined by internal screens.
-The Portfolio also prohibits investments in issuers in the power generation industry that use thermal coal as an energy source for more than 95% of their installed power generation capacity, are expanding into new thermal coal power generation, or whose expansionary capital expenditure budgets do not include a minimum threshold for non-coal investments, as determined by internal screens.
-The investments held by the Portfolio will not invest in securities issued by issuers whose activities have been identified as breaching, or are not consistent with, the Neuberger Berman Global Standards Policy which excludes identified violators of (i) the United Nations Global Compact Principles ("UNGC Principles"), (ii) the OECD Guidelines for Multinational Enterprises ("OECD Guidelines"), (iii) the United Nations Guiding Principles on Business and Human Rights ("UNGPs") and (iv) the International Labour Standards ("ILO Standards").
+In addition to the application of the Neuberger Berman Thermal Coal Involvement Policy, the Sub-Investment Manager will prohibit the initiation of new investment positions in securities issued by issuers that (i) derive more than 25% of their revenue from thermal coal mining; or (ii) are expanding new thermal coal power generation.
+Furthermore, investments held by the Portfolio will not invest in securities issued by issuers whose activities have been identified as breaching, or are not consistent with, the Neuberger Berman Global Standards Policy which excludes identified violators of (i) the United Nations Global Compact Principles ("UNGC Principles"), (ii) the OECD Guidelines for Multinational Enterprises ("OECD Guidelines"), (iii) the United Nations Guiding Principles on Business and Human Rights ("UNGPs") and (iv) the International Labour Standards ("ILO Standards").
 The Neuberger Berman Sustainable Exclusion Policy is applied when determining what investments to make for the Portfolio.
-In addition, the Portfolio excludes securities issued by issuers which derive 5% or more of revenues from the manufacture of tobacco products or the production of conventional weapons.
-Issuers which are involved in direct child labour and issuers that derive more than 10% of revenue from oil sands extraction are also excluded.
+Additionally, issuers which are involved in, direct child labour and the tobacco industry are excluded.
 Further details on these ESG exclusion policies are set out in the "Sustainable Investment Criteria" section of the main body of the Prospectus.

-The Manager and the Sub-Investment Manager will track and report on the performance of the above sustainability indicators namely, (i) the NB ESG Quotient; and (ii) the adherence to the ESG exclusion lists applied to the Portfolio.
+The Sub-Investment Manager will track and report on the performance of the above sustainability indicators namely, (i) the NB ESG Quotient; and (ii) the adherence to the ESG exclusion lists applied to the Portfolio.
 These sustainability indicators will be used to measure the attainment of each of the environmental and social characteristics promoted by the Portfolio and will be included in the Portfolio's mandatory periodic report (as per the requirements of Article 11 of SFDR).